nilsmango/project7III/content/tap/manual/_index.md

 - Each note you add will have the velocity set in the Side Panel (see button 1 in the [Footer Bar](#3-2-2-footer-bar))
 - Drag horizontally on the background to navigate through the pages of the Step Sequencer.
 - Change the drums page or octave using the Side Panel, or the up/down buttons in the Footer Bar - available in landscape mode or when the "Make Navigation Buttons Octave Up & Down..." setting is enabled (see [Footer Bar](#3-2-2-footer-bar) button 2).
+- To select a drum pad, long press on an empty step in the step sequencer.

 Let's dive into the Tap step sequencer in detail:
 {{ image_sets(path="content/tap/manual/Step_Sequencer.jpg", format="auto", op="fit_width", quality=75, alt="Tap Step Sequencer", caption='The Step Sequencer.' imgset_class="imgset-twothird") }}